-Forward Thinking, High Advisoing.
+Forward Thinking, High Advicting.

-Review Administrative Procedures: Anaphylaxis Prevention and Management Plan Review current copies of Anaphylaxis Action Plans and accommodation plans.
-Review periodically to ensure understanding and awareness of new students or changes in plans.
-Complete annual anaphylaxis and epinephrine auto-injector device training.
-Take working 2- way communication device outside with you and be familiar with use.
-Be alert for bullying related to food allergies, intervene promptly and report to the principal.
-Be alert and intervene for food distribution or sharing.
-Do not personally provide any candy or other food to any student including for holidays (Valentine's Day, Halloween, etc.) unless that student's medical plan allows.
-Read Allergy Sensitive Table Guidelines and know how to maintain, set up and take down when tables are required for students.
+Review Administrative Procedures: Anaphylaxis Prevention and Management Plan

+- Review current copies of Anaphylaxis Action Plans and accommodation plans. - Review periodically to ensure understanding and awareness of new students or changes in plans. - Complete annual anaphylaxis and epinephrine auto-injector device training.

+- Ensure you know location of: - Stock epinephrine protocol and medication. - Individual student medication at office and/or if kept with student or in cafeteria. - Take working 2- way communication device outside with you and be familiar with use.

+- Be alert for bullying related to food allergies, intervene promptly and report to the principal. - Be alert and intervene for food distribution or sharing. - Do not personally provide any candy or other food to any student including for holidays (Valentine's Day, Halloween, etc.) unless that student's medical plan allows. - Read Allergy Sensitive Table Guidelines and know how to maintain, set up and take down when tables are required for students.